Terwilliger69105/69105.github.io/burritoverse.md

 1. Make a "Characters" page with the stats and skills of each player for easier reference

-2. Rewrite and introduce MDD#8.019
+2. ~~Rewrite and introduce MDD#8.019~~Partially complete, MDD#8.019D has been created and I just need to finish a Public variant.

 3. Add at least two more tables to Character Creation